Why Do We Exist?

 - Decrease disruptive behaviours in the classroom

 - Encourage positive social skills

-- Teach children healthy eating habits
+- Teach children and youth healthy eating habits

 2020 Facts & Information

 105 Student Nutrition Programs served 18,296 students over 963,000 meals during in-school learning.

 Our emergency food support programs provided over 168,000 meals to children and youth who were learning remotely.

 $1.45 provides an elementary school meal (breakfast, morning meal, lunch) and $0.90 provides a healthy snack.